Dongqiyu829/3d-container-loading-optimization/README.md

 - simplified free-space decomposition;
 - tracking the best solution found during the search.

+This version represents an early attempt to design the packing logic directly rather than relying on an optimization library.

 ### 2. 3D volume-greedy heuristic in C++

 `Bin_packing_3D.cpp` implements a more geometric heuristic with: